 Genetic and Environmental Influences

-Fair-skinned individuals with less melanin face higher risk for sun poisoning, and people with red or blonde hair and light-colored eyes burn more easily.
+Fair-skinned individuals with less melanin face a higher risk for sun poisoning, and people with red or blonde hair and light-colored eyes burn more easily.
 Higher altitudes and areas closer to the equator deliver more intense UV radiation.
 Reflective surfaces like water, sand, and snow can nearly double UV exposure, and peak UV intensity between 10 AM and 4 PM makes timing outdoor activities an important consideration.

 Immediate Steps and Home Care